aws-samples/aws-hpc-tutorials/content/04-cicd-pipeline/_index.md

 - Create a repository in AWS CodeCommit
 - Create a build environment using AWS CodeBuild
 - Create a pipeline using AWS CodePipeline
-- Automate the build process with repo update
+- Automate the build process with repository update